 RESOURCES: UNDERSTANDING AUTISM

 Autism is a pervasive developmental disorder that is marked by the presence of impaired social interaction and communication and a restricted repertoire of activities and interests.
-The prevalence of autism has been estimated to affect as many as 1 in 110 children and is four times more common in boys than in girls.
+The prevalence of autism has been estimated to affect 1 of every 88 children and is five times more common in boys than in girls.

 Children with autism show a great variance of symptoms, ranging from severe impairment in the use of nonverbal behaviors that regulate social interaction to a failure to develop peer relationships appropriate to age.

 Their impairment in communication is also marked and sustained and can affect both verbal and nonverbal skills.
 Children with autism may have a delay in or a total lack of spoken language.
 In children who do speak, there may be a delay in the ability to sustain a conversation with others or a stereotypic and repetitive use of language.